Accused of Petty Theft or Shoplifting in the Bay Area?

 Yes – depending on what stage your case it at, and the exact nature of the accusations against you, an attorney may be able to help you reach an out-of-court, civil compromise or help you get access to a diversion program.
 At Summit Defense, our goal is always the compromise or full dismissal of charges, so you can feel confident that we will fight hard to get you the best result possible.

 It is essential, however, to try to settle any matter as soon as possible, and certainly before charges are filed. .
 Your best chance of doing this is with the assistance of a lawyer who has experience in these kinds of matters.
-Summit Defense attorneys include a former District Attorney, former investigator, and former police officer – they have their own experience in investigating these kinds of matters and know how things work from the other side.
+Our attorneys include a former District Attorney, former investigator, and former police officer – they have their own experience in investigating these kinds of matters and know how things work from the other side.
 This means you will have powerful and persuasive negotiators with a full range of experience on your side.

 Do I really need a lawyer?